-It’s that time of year again, lambing season and there is no better sign that Spring is on its way than the sight of new born lambs playing in the fields.
+It’s that time of year again, lambing season.
+There is no better sign that Spring is on its way than the sight of new born lambs playing in the fields.

-The majority of people will enjoy seeing the back of the Winter months and look forward to Spring - but it’s not all fun for everyone.
-Sheep farmers will be entering their busiest period.
-It’s a stressful, demanding time for farmers who, even when suffering from lack of sleep, still help to assist with difficult births over the next couple of months.
+The majority of people will enjoy seeing the back of January and gently move into spring but it’s not all fun for everyone.
+Sheep farmers are entering their busiest period.
+It’s a stressful, demanding time for farmers who, even when suffering from lack of sleep, still help aid difficult births over the next couple of months.

 Stock up on key supplies

-It’s a hectic time and your best bet to keeping organised is to have a lambing kit.
-Make lists in the weeks beforehand, so you don’t forget anything last minute.
+It’s a hectic time and your best bet to keeping organised is to havea lambing kit.
+Make lists in the weeks beforehand before you create this treasure trove, so you don’t forget anything last minute.
 Keep it well stocked with all the materials you need such as gloves, disinfectant, iodine, feeding tubes, bottles, teats and all of the essentials.
-Order supplies well in advance as you may not have the time to dash out.
+Order well in advance as you may not have the time to dash out.

 Pregnant ewes must be in the best condition possible for the last 6 weeks, as it can have a significant effect on foetal growth.
 Make sure that their diet is delivering the required energy and protein needs.
-Have a chat with your vet and keep a careful watch to ensure that all ewes are eating and have enough space to eat.
-They also need a constant supply of fresh water - housed ewes on dry feed can consume as much as 6L of water per head per day in late pregnancy, and even more after lambing.
+Have a chat with your vet and keep a careful watch to ensure that all ewes are eating, and that they have enough space to eat.
+Also, make sure that they have a constant supply of fresh water - housed ewes on dry feed can consume as much as 6L of water per head per day in late pregnancy, and even more after lambing.

 Have pre and post health plans in place

-Sheep housing should be prepared in advance, at least two weeks before lambing.
+Sheep housing should be prepared in advance, at two weeks before lambing.
 Areas should be cleaned down and disinfected before ewes are brought in.
-Ensure your sheds are well lit to help with checking stock.
-Clean, dry bedding can also be significant in reducing the risk of spreading infection.
-Diseases can also stem from overcrowding, this should be avoided as it can spiral out of control.
+Ensure sheds are well lit to help with checking stock and clean, dry bedding is significant in reducing the risk of spreading infection.
+Disease issues can also stem from overcrowding, this should be avoided as it can spiral out of control.

 Interference in lambing should be kept to a minimum.
 It’s a natural process and most ewes will do it quite successfully without your help, however this is all dependent on your lambing processes.
 If you do have to intervene, it’s important to minimise the risk of injury and infection.
 Maintain high-levels of hygiene, however don’t get mixed up - washing up liquid are not suitable as lubricants, they actually have a drying effect.

 Lambing can be an incredibly intense time for farmers, and their flock too.
 But the key is to come as prepared as you can be.
-Problems will no doubt occur, but these can be prevented, and the difference can be significant.
+Problems will no doubt occur, from a result of inadequate management but these can be prevented, and the difference can be significant.

 To quote the famous phrase - “If you fail to plan, you are planning to fail.”